Sivadharshini04/sports-player-reidentification/README.md

 # Sports Player Re-identification
-This project proposes a solution for the task of **player re-identification in a single feed** in the given sports footage using the fine-tuned `Ultralytics YOLOv11` based `best.pt` model.
+This project proposes a solution for the task of **player re-identification in a single feed** in the given sports footage using a fine-tuned `Ultralytics YOLOv11` based `best.pt` model.
 The goal is to detect and consistently identify players in the single-camera video, even if they go out of view and reappear into frame.

 ---

-## Assignment Task
+## Assignment Tast

 **Re-identification in a Single Feed**